-The Improving Women’s Health Program (aka IWHP for you acronym lovers out there) will blow your mind with its impact on the battle with Malaria in Tanzania.
+The Improving Women’s Health Program (IWHP) will blow your mind with its impact on the battle with malaria in Tanzania.
 Truly AMAZING!

 Malaria is a disease that kills a child every 30 seconds in Tanzania.
 But malaria can be prevented—just by using treated mosquito nets.
 The Improving Women’s Health Program (IWHP) is doing its part by educating people in Same District about what to do.